CBCMusic/client-side-search-boilerplate/README.md

 ### How to implement

-Load up the index.html file and see how it works, then edit the code and underscore templates.
+Load up the `index.html` file and see how it works, then edit the code and underscore templates.
 This is kind of a hands-on script. :)

+### Other notes
+- to make the script as conflict-free as possible, the JS is namespaced via an anonymous self-invoked function; the CSS ids and classes are all prefixed with *cs-search-*.
+- the CSS file is written so you can just drop it into your site.
+The custom page styles in `index.html` are just for the sake of the demo.
+- The search functionality is really pretty basic, but for small data sets is probably sufficient.
+It only searchs a-z, A-Z, and 0-9 characters.
+Everything else is ignored.
+There are no wildcards or anything special like that.
+(But if you add them, send along a pull request!)

 ### Demo

 [coming soon]

+- Ben Keen, code
+- Ahmed